vitalspace/snoo-chrismas-webview/README.md

+# Snoo christmas
+It becomes difficult to manage the files in a webview project in devvit so the source code of the game is here: https://github.com/vitalspace/snoo-chrismas

 ## Inspiration
 The inspiration came from my desire to combine a classic trivia game with the magic of Christmas.
 I wanted to create something simple yet visually appealing that could entertain players and bring a bit of festive spirit.